Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Neuromuscular blockade model

 where the coefficients of the linear part are

 and the state variables are $x= [x_1,x_2,x_3]^\top$.

-It is readily observed that matrix $A$ is Hurwitz and Metzler.
-The function $\varphi(\cdot)$ is smooth, positive, and bounded.
-The asymptotic stability of~\eqref{eq:1} aligns with the natural decay of chemical substances over time, and the positivity of $x$ ensures that the state variables can be interpreted as concentrations.
-The chain structure of the linear part represents dynamics of the sequential PK/PD model compartments, and the state variables correspond to drug concentrations in each compartment.
+It is readily observed that the matrix $A$ is Hurwitz and Metzler.
+The asymptotic stability of the linear part in~\eqref{eq:1} aligns with the natural decay of chemical substances over time, and the positivity of $x$ ensures that the state variables can be interpreted as concentrations.
+The chain structure of the linear part corresponds to a PK/PD model with sequential compartments, where $x_i$ stands for the drug concentration in the $i$-th compartment.